isomerpages/sportsg-corp/media-centre/media-release/_posts/2013-05-08-post-WTA Championships Awarded To Singapore For 2014 to 2018 In Record Deal.md

 **St. Petersburg, Fl, USA, 8 May 2013** - The Women's Tennis Association announced today that Singapore will host the 2014-2018 WTA Championships, the most prestigious event on the WTA calendar.
 Under terms of the record-setting five-year agreement, the Top 8 singles players and - for the first time - the Top 8 doubles teams will compete for a record prize money purse of US$ 6.5 million at the WTA Championships.
 The announcement follows an extensive global search and bidding process conducted by the WTA that elicited 43 expressions of interest from international cities that was narrowed to three finalists - Tianjin, China; Monterrey, Mexico; and Singapore.

-2. "It gives me great pleasure to announce that the sensational city of Singapore has won the right to host the WTA Championships, the WTA's crown-jewel season finale for the next five years, from 2014 to 2018," said Stacey Allaster, Chairman & CEO of the WTA.
+2. "It gives me great pleasure to announce that the sensational city of Singapore has won the right to host the WTA Championships, the WTA's crown-jewel season finale for the next five years, from 2014 to 2018," said Stacey Allaster, Chairman &amp; CEO of the WTA.
 "This is the largest and most significant WTA Championships partnership in our history.
 It's a record-breaker."

 3. "Singapore is exciting.
 It's state-of-the-art and we love the people.
 I am very much looking forward to the Championships in Singapore in 2014," Allaster added.